 Due to various federal regulations that control how regulated data are handled, Health System Exchange users and some research units do not use Google email and calendar.
 However, these users have accounts with access to the rest of the Google suite of collaboration tools, though their use is also subject to restricted data policies.

-The core tools (Mail, Calendar, Talk/Hangouts, Drive, Sites, and Contacts) are all supported by the ITS Service Center.
-Any additional apps turned on (Moderator, Blogger, Google+, etc.) receive only minimal support.
+The core tools (Mail, Calendar, Hangouts, Drive, Sites, and Contacts) are all supported by the ITS Service Center.
+Any additional apps turned on (YouTube, Blogger, Google+, etc.) receive only minimal support.
 However, there is a vast amount of support and training materials available for all the apps on Google's own pages.
-In addition, individual units may provide additional support to their own users.
+In addition, individual units may provide support to their own users.

 Our Contact Us/Get Help page has this info.